MicrosoftDocs/well-architected/well-architected/cost/optimize-checklist.md

 ---
 title: Checklist - Optimize cost
-description: Learn how to work with the checklist considerations to help monitor and optimize workloads by using the right resources and sizes.
+description: Learn how to follow checklist considerations to monitor and optimize workloads by using the right resources and sizes.
 author: PageWriter-MSFT
 ms.author: martinek
-ms.date: 04/06/2023
+ms.date: 04/10/2023
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected